Wally Schirra: Early life and education

 Schirra was born on March 12, 1923, in Hackensack, New Jersey, to a family of aviators.
-His paternal grandparents were Swiss of Italian heritage (from Sardinia); his grandfather Adam Schirra was born in the Italian-speaking village of Loco in Ticino, Switzerland, and emigrated with his wife Josephina (Marty) Schirra to the United States from Bavaria.
+His paternal grandfather Adam Schirra emigrated with his wife Josephina (Marty) Schirra to the United States from Bavaria.
 Schirra's father, Walter M. Schirra Sr. (1893–1973), who was born in Philadelphia, joined the Royal Canadian Air Force during World War I, and flew bombing and reconnaissance missions over Germany.
 After the war, he performed as a barnstormer at county fairs in New Jersey, as did Schirra's mother, Florence Shillito Schirra (1898–1982), who performed wing walking stunts.

 Schirra Jr. grew up in Oradell, New Jersey, where he attended elementary school and was a First Class Scout in Boy Scout Troop 36.
 He graduated from Dwight Morrow High School in Englewood, New Jersey, in June 1940 and enrolled in the Newark College of Engineering (now New Jersey Institute of Technology, NJIT), where he was involved in the Reserve Officer Training Corps (ROTC) and the Sigma Pi fraternity.
 Following the attack on Pearl Harbor in December 1941, Schirra decided to apply to a service academy.
 His father encouraged him to apply to West Point, but he decided to enroll in the United States Naval Academy instead.
 He graduated with a Bachelor of Science degree in 1945 after only three years instead of four, as the Naval Academy had a wartime accelerated curriculum.